GST and BAS in Australia

 Information you will need

-Because your BAS may also be used for other tax reasons, you will probably need to provide extra information about your business, its income, and any employees that it may have.
+Because your BAS may also be used for other tax purposes, it is likely that you will be required to supply further information regarding your company, its income, and any employees that it may have.
 Business activity statements are covered in greater detail on the page provided by the ATO.

 How to lodge a BAS